Holomorphic disks and the disk potential for a fibered Lagrangian: Introduction

 To make the Floer theory manageable, we have technical assumptions on the Lagrangians and their ambient symplectic manifolds.
 Recall that a symplectic manifold $(F,\omega_F)$ is called \emph{monotone} if $\exists \lambda>0$ so that

 for all maps of spheres $u:S^2\rightarrow F$.
 We say that a symplectic manifold $(B,\omega_B)$ is \emph{rational} if $[\omega_B]\in H^2(B,\bb{Q})$.
 For the main results of this paper, we consider a special class of symplectic fibrations.
-Precisely, let $G$ denote the structure group of the fibration in Definition \ref{symplecticfibration1stdef} and assume the action of $G$ on $F$ is effective, and let $J_F$ be a tamed almost complex structure on $(F,\omega_F)$. \begin{definition} We say that $(F,\omega_F,J_F)$ is a $G$-invariant triple if $\omega_F$ is $G$-invariant and $J_F$ is $G_\bb{C}$ invariant, where $G_\bb{C}$ is the complexification. \end{definition} An example of such is $\bb{P}^n$ with the Fubini-Study form, $G=T^n$, and $J_F$ as the integrable toric structure.
+Precisely, let $G$ denote the structure group of the fibration in Definition \ref{symplecticfibration1stdef}, and assume that $G$ acts effectively via Hamiltonian diffeomorphisms on $(F,\omega_F)$.
+Let $J_F$ be a tamed almost complex structure on $(F,\omega_F)$.
+For $g\in G$, we will also denote the associated diffeomorphism on $F$ by $g$.
+For the derivative $dg$ of the map $g$, the action on $J_F$ is via conjugation:

+Further, suppose that the action of $G$ extends smoothly to an action of $G_\bb{C}$, the complexification of $G$, on $F$. \begin{definition} We say that $(F,\omega_F,J_F)$ is a $G$-invariant triple if $\omega_F$ is $G$-invariant and $J_F$ is $G_\bb{C}$ invariant. \end{definition} Thus, for such a triple to be $G$-invariant we require that the action by $G$ extend to a holomorphic action by $G_\bb{C}$.
+An example of such is $\bb{P}^n$ with the Fubini-Study form, $G=T^n$, and $J_F$ as the integrable toric structure.

 \begin{definition} A \emph{symplectic K\"ahler fibration} is \begin{enumerate} \item (Monotone/Rational) a symplectic fibration where $(F,\omega_F)$ is monotone, $(B,\omega_B)$ is rational, $E$ is equipped with the symplectic form